SLIPPERY ROCK UNIVERSTIY

-All special permits are temporary and will be issued by the University Police and the Parking Office.
-Special permits are temporary and are designated for special reasons or events, i.e., conferences, workshops, ceremonies, vendors, and construction workers.
+SPECIAL PERMITS: All special permits are temporary and will be issued by the University Police or the Parking Office.
+Special permits are temporary and are designated for special events, i.e., conferences, workshops, ceremonies, vendors, and construction workers.

-15 and 30 minute parking is permitted in those designated areas only if vehicle flashers are left on and you have a valid permit to park on campus.
+Fifteen-minute and thirty-minute parking is permitted in those designated areas ONLY if vehicle flashers are on and you have a valid permit to park on campus.
 Persons not utilizing flashers will be ticketed and may be towed (in effect 24 hours a day).

 Persons with a disability parking is designated for only those vehicles with a valid disability plate or placard issued by any state and displayed on the vehicle properly.

 Vehicles parked in handicapped parking spaces must display both a disability placard and a SRU parking permit.

 Students, staff, and faculty who have a temporary disability which renders them unable to walk for long distances must apply to PennDOT to obtain a state-issued Temporary Disability Parking Placard.
 All disability parking placards, permanent or temporary, must be obtained from the state.
 You can download a Person with Disability Parking Placard Application (Form MV-145A) at the PENNDOT Web site.